dm-bit1/Leetcode_Solutions/Leetcode#599/readme.txt

 The solution file solves Leetcode 599.
 Minimum Index Sum of Two Lists.
+It beats 85% or runtimes on average.
 # Intuition
 Much more difficult, time consuming, than I thought initially.
 The code iterates both lists and adds matching named elements to a vector.
 Then, several more iterations and comparisons are done to get the name of all occurences of minimum sum elements into a vector.